Fact Sheet 11:

 With the increasing computerization of records, however, information brokers are able to compile what amounts to a "rap sheet" by searching arrest records and court files that are public records.
 This information is sometimes used by employers to run background checks on prospective employees.
 Such records can be obtained from Internet-based information broker services.

 The two main federal privacy laws are the Privacy Act of 1974 and the Freedom of Information Act.
 They apply only to federal government agencies.
 At first glance, the two laws seem diametrically opposed.
 The Privacy Act deals with keeping government records about individuals confidential, and the Freedom of Information Act is commonly used to pry open government files.
 However, these laws are attempts to balance the public's right to know about the actions of government with the rights of an individual to retain his or her privacy.
-(Legal sites are located at the end of this guide.)

 The Privacy Act gives an individual the right to: